Jonny Greenwood: 2003–2006: Bodysong and first orchestral work

-2007: There Will Be Blood
+2007–2010: There Will Be Blood and In Rainbows

-Greenwood composed the score for the 2007 film There Will Be Blood by the director Paul Thomas Anderson.
-The soundtrack won an award at the Critics' Choice Awards and the Best Film Score trophy in the Evening Standard British Film Awards for 2007.
-As it contains excerpts from "Popcorn Superhet Receiver", an earlier piece, it was ineligible for an Academy Award.
+Greenwood composed the score for the 2007 film There Will Be Blood, directed by Paul Thomas Anderson.
+The soundtrack won an award at the Critics' Choice Awards and the Best Film Score award in the Evening Standard British Film Awards for 2007.
+As it contains excerpts from "Popcorn Superhet Receiver", it was ineligible for an Academy Award.
 Rolling Stone named There Will Be Blood the best film of the decade and described the score as "a sonic explosion that reinvented what film music could be".
-In 2016, the film composer Hans Zimmer said the score was the one that had most "stood out to him" in the past decade, describing it as "recklessly, crazily beautiful".
+In 2016, the film composer Hans Zimmer said the score was "recklessly, crazily beautiful".

-Greenwood curated a compilation album of reggae tracks, Jonny Greenwood Is the Controller, released by Trojan Records in March 2007.
-It features mostly 70s roots and dub tracks from artists including Lee "Scratch" Perry, Joe Gibbs, and Linval Thompson; the title references Thompson's track "Dread Are the Controller".
-In 2008, Greenwood wrote the title music for Adam Buxton's sketch show Meebox.
-He also collaborated with the Israeli rock musician Dudu Tasaa on the Hebrew-language single "What a Day".
+In March 2007, Trojan Records released Jonny Greenwood Is the Controller, a compilation album of reggae tracks curated by Greenwood.
+It features mostly 70s roots and dub tracks from artists including Lee "Scratch" Perry, Joe Gibbs and Linval Thompson.
+The title references Thompson's track "Dread Are the Controller".

+Radiohead released their seventh album, In Rainbows, in October 2007, in a landmark use of the pay-what-you-want model for music sales.
+Greenwood said Radiohead were responding to the culture of downloading free music, which he likened to the legend of King Canute: "You can't pretend the flood isn't happening."
+Greenwood wrote the title music for Adam Buxton's 2008 sketch show Meebox, and contributed to the 2009 album Basof Mitraglim Le'Hakol by the Israeli rock musician Dudu Tasaa.
+Greenwood cowrote Yorke's 2009 single "Feeling Pulled Apart By Horses".